ssbc/visual-docs/js/how-it-works.md

           "value": [0, 1],
           "delay": 0,
           "endDelay": 0,
-          // "easing": function (r) - this goes to some incomprehensible part of the minified anime.js library "duration": 300,
+          // "easing": function (r) - this is a private function that anime.js runs, so I'm using a lookup table of different easings' fingerprints to work out which one it is
+          "duration": 300,
           "round": 0,
           "from": {